Get Great Wildlife Photos

 - Blend in.
 Stop and be quiet periodically, and wear muted colors.
 Don't wear lotions or colognes that will attract too much attention from animals.

-- Look for signs of distress: Head raised high, ears pointed toward noise, jumpiness at external sounds.
+- Look for signs of distress: Head raised high, ears pointed toward the noise, jumpiness at external sounds.

 - Look for signs of anger: ears down, hairs up on back or neck, lowered head.